utkarsh2102/micro.deb/runtime/help/options.md

 	default value: `true`

+* `wordwrap`: wrap long lines by words, i.e. break at spaces.
+This option only does anything if `softwrap` is on.

+	default value: `false`

 * `xterm`: micro will assume that the terminal it is running in conforms to `xterm-256color` regardless of what the `$TERM` variable actually contains.
    Enabling this option may cause unwanted effects if your terminal in fact